Gamer (2009 film): Cast

 Joseph D. Reitman and John de Lancie appear as senior members of Castle’s company.
 Lloyd Kaufman appears as Genericon.
 James Roday Rodriguez and Maggie Lawson cameo as news anchors.
+Michael Weston appears as one of Smith's producers.
+Sam Witwer appears as a social worker.

 Production

 Development

 In May 2007, Lakeshore Entertainment re-teamed with Mark Neveldine and Brian Taylor, the creators of Crank (2006), to produce a "high-concept futuristic thriller" called Game.
 Neveldine and Taylor wrote the script for Game and were slated to direct the film, while actor Gerard Butler was cast into the lead role.

 Filming

 Principal photography took place in Albuquerque, New Mexico for a 53-day shoot.
 Filming was at the Albuquerque Studios and on location around Albuquerque.
 Multistory sets were built on parking lots in downtown Albuquerque to depict buildings that were blown up in the film, and other sets were built on the back lots near the studios.
 The crew used special hand-held Red One digital cameras, which allowed the special effects team to begin work, normally done in post-production, after each day's shooting.